ayomideesam/Ayo-upl-staff-portal-laravel/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## About My Laravel Project

+It is a Backend API Project for a Company Staff Portal that manages the Staff Basic Detail of a company that can search, edit and update, disable and enable a staff

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: